Brian knows a lot about less-than-perfect cars and how to care for them.

 7. Mix the Paint and Start Spray Painting

 Select your paint.
 To have the best outcome, you will need a double coat of paint.
-You will not use the paint full strength but instead dilute it first with thinner.
+You will need to dilute the paint first with thinner.

 Make sure that adjacent parts are covered properly before you start spray painting the area you want to paint.

 For a good paint job, use a high-quality spray gun.
 Once you apply the first layer of paint, allow it to dry before applying the next layer.
 Usually, the base coat dries quickly and the drying time between two coats is about 10 minutes.